RobotLocomotion/drake/drake/doc/reviewable.rst

 semantics of discussion resolution are a little tricky:

 When a reviewer creates a new comment, the reviewer's disposition toward the thread may be "satisfied", discussing", or "blocking".
+Reviewers should:

 * Use **satisfied** to indicate that no action is required of the author.
-* Use **discussing** to indicate that a response is required, but the author may close the thread at their discretion without further input from you.
+* Use **discussing** to indicate that a response is required, but the author may close the thread at their discretion without further input.
-  If the author has follow-up questions or wants you to take another look, you are responsible for iterating on it.
+  If the author has follow-up questions, the reviewer is responsible for iterating on it.
 This is the default.
 * Use **blocking** to indicate that the author must take action on the comment.
-You must then review the fix and iterate on it with the author until you are willing to update your status to **satisfied**.
+The reviewer must then review and iterate on the fix with the author.
+Once an acceptable resolution is achieved, the reviewer should update disposition to **satisfied**.

 The author may respond to each comment with the same set of dispositions.
+Authors should:

-* Use **satisfied** to indicate that you believe the discussion is over.
+* Use **satisfied** to indicate that they believe the discussion is over.
   If the reviewer's comment is not blocking, this will close the thread.
+  This is the default disposition when the "Done" or "Acknowledged" button is clicked.
-* Use **discussing** to indicate that you require more input from the reviewer.
+* Use **discussing** to indicate that they require more input from the reviewer.
-* Use **blocking** to indicate that you have not yet resolved the problem.
+* Use **blocking** to indicate that they have not yet resolved the problem.
   This serves as a safeguard against accidental merge.

 Before commenting on a line of code, reviewers should check to see if there